arajparaj/beam-mortgage-pos/README.md

-App codes and docs for beam mortgage.
+Code and documents for beam mortgage website.